Isovariant homotopy theory and fixed point invariants: Introduction

 Motivated by the impressive effectiveness of equivariant homotopy theory in \cite{KW2}, we further the study of isovariant homotopy theory by providing analogues of certain important equivariant results, described below.
 This allows us to prove:

-\begin{TheoremIntro}[\ref{thm-finite-G}] Suppose that $M$ is a compact smooth $G$-manifold such that \begin{itemize} \item $\dim M^H \geq 3$ for all $H$ that appear as isotropy groups in $M$, and \item For $H < K$ that appear as isotropy groups in $M$, $\dim M^H - \dim M^K \geq 2$ \end{itemize} Let $f: M \to M$ be an isovariant map.
+\begin{TheoremIntro}[\ref{thm-finite-G}] Let $G$ be a finite group and suppose that $M$ is a compact smooth $G$-manifold such that \begin{itemize} \item $\dim M^H \geq 3$ for all $H$ that appear as isotropy groups in $M$, and \item For $H < K$ that appear as isotropy groups in $M$, $\dim M^H - \dim M^K \geq 2$ \end{itemize} Let $f: M \to M$ be an isovariant map.
 If the fixed points of $f$ can be removed equivariantly (equivalently, if $R_G(f) = 0$), then they can be removed isovariantly. \end{TheoremIntro}

 That is, we obtain the result that equivariant fixed point theory and isovariant fixed point theory for such manifolds coincide.
 The equivariant Reidemeister trace $R_G(f)$ completely determines whether an isovariant self-map of such manifolds can be modified by an isovariant homotopy to a fixed point free map.